SinomeM/sinomem.github.io/README.md

 - I am an amateur trail/road runner as well as a road cyclist;
-- On my bicycles I like to do all the maintenance work etc. myself, in some I am way an amateur mechanic;
+- On my bicycles I like to do all the maintenance work etc. myself, in some ways I am an amateur mechanic;
+- I love being in nature, in particular in the mountains.
+Mountaineering, going for very long hikes and run in the mountains were my biggest passions (before moving to Denmark);
-- I really enjoy video games since I was quite young;
+- I really enjoy video games since I was quite young.
+I don't have a single favorite sub-genre, but in general I prefer single player/offline ones;
-- I studied sound synthesis and engineering as a side project for a couple of years.
+- I studied sound synthesis and engineering as a side project for a some years in the past.
 Everything is paused since some time but I hope to get my hands on some synthesizers again at some point in the future;
-- I have a minor passion for mechanical keyboards;
+- I have a minor passion for mechanical keyboards and HiFi audio equipment;
+- I am building a moderate interest in cryptocurrecy and Decentralized Finance;